sematext/docs/docs/logs/faq.md

 <img alt="Logs App Log Count" src="../../images/logs/logging-app-logs-count.png" title="Logs App Log Count">

-You can also do that from Kibana by searching for all your logs without adding any time filters.
-The number of hits represents the number of all your logs.

 ### How long are my logs stored?

 How long your logs are stored depends on what Data Retention you